 I have a problem with a "green verdigris" on a nickel clad finish, it is on the inside of a sterilizer chamber.
 The specs on the sterilizer state the coating is 25 thousands thick over flanged steel.
 The sterilizer uses WFI (water for injection) or distilled water @ 180 degrees and clean steam (steam made from WFI).
 We are trying to remove the green with abrasive pads (

--Buffalo, New York
+Roger J. Rinard -Buffalo, New York 2001

-Disclaimer: It's not possible to diagnose a finishing problem or the hazards of an operation via these pages.
+Disclaimer: It's not possible to fully diagnose a finishing problem or the hazards of an operation via these pages.
 All information presented is for general reference and does not represent a professional opinion nor the policy of an author's employer.
-The internet is largely anonymous & unvetted; some names may be fictitious and some recommendations may be deliberately harmful.
+The internet is largely anonymous & unvetted; some names may be fictitious and some recommendations might be harmful.

-If you need a product/service, please check these Directories:
+If you are seeking a product or service related to metal finishing, please check these Directories: